Depleted Birkirkara lose Tivoli Cupby Ayrton Galea - 10th August 2012

 A shot by Aiden Galea on the 78th minute was deflected into a corner kick.

 Nikola Vukanac was shown a straight red card for hitting an opponent on the 79th minute.

 Ini Atkpan made a fine save from a close range effort by Ryan Spiteri on the 81st minute.

 Ini Atkpan made a fine outing on the 89th minute blocking a close range effort.

 A header by Michael Camilleri ended over by inches in the first minute of added time.

 Hamrun missed a great chance on the 93rd minute when two against one he sent the ball over.

 The full time whistle saw Hamrun Spartans winning the Tivoli Cup with a score of 2-1.

-BIRKIRKARA: Ini Atkpan, McAllisther Clinch, Aljeandro Mendoza (69' Joselito Dos Reis, Patrick Borg, Nikola Vukanac, Ian Schembri (69' David Spiteri), Zoran Vuckovic, Fabian Zammit (45' Michael Camilleri), Jhonnattann Da Conceicao, Shola Shodiya, Jean Pierre Mifsud Triganza (57' Aiden Galea).
+BIRKIRKARA: Ini Atkpan, McAllisther Clinch, Aljeandro Mendoza (69' Joselito Dos Reis, Patrick Borg, Nikola Vukanac, Ian Schembri (69' David Spiteri), Zoran Vuckovic, Fabian Zammit (45' Michael Camilleri), Jhonnattann Benites, Shola Shodiya, Jean Pierre Mifsud Triganza (57' Aiden Galea).

 HAMRUN SPARTANS: Andrea Cassar, Ivanov Adrian, Yoshev Angel, Roderick Fenech, Massimo Grima, Vitahov Lyubomir, Daniel Zerafa, Brightwell Richard, Gianluca Calabretta, Terrence Scerri, Nikolay Bozhov.